Milton L. Olive III

-Milton Lee Olive III (November 7, 1946 – October 22, 1965) was a United States Army soldier and a recipient of America's highest military decoration — the Medal of Honor — for his actions in the Vietnam War.
-At the age of 18, Olive sacrificed his life to save others by falling on a grenade.
-He was the first African-American recipient of the Medal of Honor from the Vietnam War.
+Milton Lee Olive III (November 7, 1946 – October 22, 1965) was a United States Army soldier and a recipient of America's highest military decoration — the Medal of Honor — for his heroic action in the Vietnam War, when, at the age of 18, Olive sacrificed his life to save others by falling on a grenade.
+In doing so, Olive became the first African-American recipient of the Medal of Honor from the Vietnam War.

 Biography

-Olive joined the Army from his birth city of Chicago, Illinois in 1964, and by 1965 was serving as a Private First Class in Company B of the 2nd Battalion (Airborne), 503rd Infantry Regiment, 173rd Airborne Brigade in Vietnam.
-On October 22, 1965, while moving through the jungle with four fellow soldiers in Phu Cuong, Olive sacrificed his life by smothering an enemy-thrown grenade with his body.
-For his actions on that day, he was posthumously awarded the Medal of Honor.
+Olive was born in Chicago, but moved with his family to Lexington, Mississippi at a young age, which was where he finished high school.
+Olive joined the Army from his birth city of Chicago, Illinois in 1964, and was serving as a Private First Class in Company B of the 2nd Battalion (Airborne), 503rd Infantry Regiment ("The Rock"), 173rd Airborne Brigade ("Sky Soldiers") in Vietnam in 1965.

+On October 22, 1965, while moving through the jungle with four fellow soldiers in Phu Cuong, Olive smothered an enemy-thrown grenade with his body.
+Olive was killed by the explosion, but his companions avoided injury.
+Olive's body was returned to the United States, where he was buried in West Grove Cemetery at Lexington, Holmes County, Mississippi.

-At a ceremony on the steps of the White House, on April 21, 1966, President Lyndon B. Johnson presented Olive's Medal of Honor to his father and stepmother.
-Also in attendance were two of the four men whose lives were saved by Olive's actions.
+Olive was posthumously awarded the Medal of Honor.
+At a ceremony on the steps of the White House, on April 21, 1966, President Lyndon B. Johnson presented the award to Olive's father and stepmother.
+Two of the four men whose lives were saved by his actions were also in attendance.

-Olive's body was returned to the United States and buried in West Grove Cemetery at Lexington, Holmes County, Mississippi.

-Olive was born in Chicago but left as a young boy living in Lexington, Mississippi where he finished high school.